 POET has targeted as the first application of the Optical Interposer the development of Optical Engines for transceivers used in data centers.
 Transceivers are used to convert digital electronic signals into light signals and to transmit and receive those light signals via fiber optic cables within datacenters and between datacenters and metropolitan centers in a vast data and tele-communications network.
-In 2019 we delivered prototypes of certain components designed for our Optical Engines and we expect to continue to do so throughout 2020.
-These prototypes address the emerging high-growth segment of the current market for optical transceivers.
-Continued development of our Optical Engine prototypes is intended to add several commonly used communication protocols and data speeds to increase the functionality of our Optical Engines and to address broader markets.
+In 2019 we delivered prototypes of certain components designed for our Optical Engines and we continue to do so into 2020, representing a period of technology development in which the basic concept of the Optical Interposer was demonstrated.
+At about mid-year, in connection with certain customers that understood POET's approach, we began a period of product development, applying our novel technologies to specific products used in artificial intelligence applications.
+This activity requires the production of a different kind of prototype, which we are now engaged in producing for these customers.
+Product prototypes go through various stages of maturity, including pre-alpha, alpha and beta, all associated with how closely the prototypes meet customer specifications.
+Typically, the last stage of prototypes are the beta samples, which are supplied to customers in small volumes and are subjected to rigorous testing and upalification.
+Only when prototypes pass qualification, are they ready for mass production.